-The sources in this collection also explore sexuality and gender identity as they were expressed and understood in the 1930s—a very different era than today.
-We thus must read gay and lesbian Holocaust narratives within the broader context of gay persecution in Europe.
-The Nazis considered men (and to a lesser extent, women) who engaged in homosexual acts to be part of a larger problem of "degeneracy" facing the German people.
-Gay relationships produced no offspring for the Fatherland and therefore represented a racial threat to the future of the Aryan national community.
-In this way, homosexuality was seen as a disability plaguing the national body that needed to be "cured."
-Like Jewish men, gay men were construed as construed as weak, and their alleged feminine demeanor denoted an inversion of their natural, masculine gender.
+The sources in this collection also explore sexuality and gender identities as they were expressed and understood in the 1930s and 1940s—a very different era than today.
+Although we might be tempted to apply our own frameworks to these accounts, it is important to try to grasp how people understood their own identities and experiences at the time.
+Sources that we might read today as gay, lesbian, or trans Holocaust narratives should be considered within this context—as well as the broader historical context of homophobic persecution in Europe.
+Nazi ideology considered men (and to a lesser extent, women) who engaged in same-sex relationships or sexual acts to be part of a larger problem of "degeneracy" facing the German people.
+According to Nazi ideology, gay relationships could produce no offspring for the Fatherland and therefore represented a racial threat to the future of the so-called “German racial community” (Volksgemeinschaft).
+In this way, Nazi ideology viewed same-sex attraction as a “disorder” of the national body that needed to be "cured."
+As with Jewish men, Nazi propaganda often portrayed gay men as weak and feminine.